MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_12_3_Custom_Shape_Properties_and_Functions.md

 ### Custom Shape Properties and Functions

 **AIM(s):** <br>
-How can I attach custom properties to my shapes and use properties to make my programs interactive?<br>
+How can I assign custom properties to my shapes?
+How can I use custom functions to make my programs interactive?<br>

 **OUTCOME ALIGNMENT**:<br>
 <ins>TYS61XT.4</ins> Code using appropriate syntax.<br>